nerves-hub/nerves_key/hw/README.md

 # Hardware

 The NervesKey is a tiny circuit board with an ATECC608A cryptographic chip from Microchip Technology.
 The chip is a relatively inexpensive addition to embedded computing platforms that include an I2C bus.
-The NervesKey is primarily intended to offer an easy and non-disruptive adaptation to the Raspberry Pi, but can also be used in other development applications.
+The NervesKey is primarily intended to offer a non-disruptive adaptation for the Raspberry Pi, but can also be used in other development applications.

 ![NervesKey Assembled](pictures/NK_Assembled.jpg "Assembled NervesKey Boards")